3ncy/ARRS-s5/irl2-tracker.md

 Got to the coords and found a small package stashed in a hole (1x1x5cm) (a USB flash drive) -> USB contained a file with login and password for ARRS [database_admin_6289](./Users/database_admin_6289.md)

 ## EU Branch
-Sent email -> got new coords -> found a phone, got new location -> took picture, was told picture is ok, waiting for further instructions
+Sent email -> got new coords -> found a phone, got new location -> found a package and driving to drop off point

 ## NA Branch
 Sent email -> got new coords, found phone -> enroute to new location to pick something up -> found a package, going to new location to stash it -> box stashed and got coordinates for USB -> USB in Oklahoma